top of page

 One book, (at least) two tales...

-I love a good "one book - two tales"-story, and there are quite a few good examples of silent books like this: like "Kaninchentango" by DeVries & Scubert or "Follow the firefly/Run rabbit run!" by Carvalho (reviews of them both to come).
-They are a wonderful way to learn how to be more attentive when reading pictures, and they open for so many great conversations.
-Children are often really surprised of how the same pictures can tell two different stories just by changing the reading direction.
+Il principe azzurro/La principessa Fuxia is a book where two stories share the same stage.
+There are a few other silent books like this: like Kaninchentango by DeVries & Scubert or Follow the firefly/Run rabbit run! by Carvalho.
+Besides offering plenty of storytelling possibilities, these books are a wonderful way to learn how to be more attentive when reading pictures: Read the book from front to back for one story, and when you reach the end, reverse direction and read through the pages again to find the second story.
+Children are often really surprised of how the same pictures can tell two different tales just by changing the reading direction.